libertyernie/CrosspostSharp/README.md

 * Tweet area - the text that will be included in the tweet
 * Potentially sensitive material
 * Include image (image will be included as media in the tweet)
-* Append link (link will be appended to the tweet; this also lets ArtSync find the tweet later and show you a link)
+* Append link (link will be appended to the tweet; this also lets CrosspostSharp find the tweet later and show you a link)

 Settings
 --------

-Settings are stored in the file ArtSync.json.
+Settings are stored in the file CrosspostSharp.json.

 * Defaults
   * HeaderHTML: default header template.